-The Table of Parochial Fees can be found on the Church of England website.
+The current year Parochial (Life Events) Fees Table can be found on the Church of England website.

-The 2022 Table indicates a fee of £206 (2021: £199) is due for a funeral service led by an authorised Anglican minister at a crematorium or at a cemetery or in premises belonging to a funeral director.
+The 2022 Table indicates a fee of £206 (2023: £227) is due for a funeral service led by an authorised Anglican minister at a crematorium or at a cemetery or in premises belonging to a funeral director.
 This fee should be sent directly to the Hereford Diocesan Board of Finance, Finance Team, Diocesan Office, Palace Yard, Hereford HR4 9BL.
 Funeral directors who prefer to transfer these fees by BACS should email the Finance Team for bank account details.
+Some funeral directors may need this claim form completed before they can send the relevant fee.

 Prior to 2020, an element of this particular fee had been retained by a PCC.
 General Synod approved the new national approach for 2020 and re-confirmed this for 2021, and Hereford Diocese's Finance Committee concluded at its meeting on 26 January 2021 that we should not depart from the published table of fees.
 This means that a PCC may no longer retain a fee of £30 where the funeral service takes place at a crematorium or cemetery.